org-formation/org-formation-cli/docs/cloudformation-resources.md

 ### Fn::TargetCount
 `Fn::TargetCount` will return the number of targets for a binding (regions * accounts).

-This is particularly usefull when creating resources in which Fn::EnumTargetAccounts is used to create an array of values foreach target.
+This is particularly useful when creating resources in which Fn::EnumTargetAccounts is used to create an array of values foreach target.
 If the array is empty (the `Fn::TargetCount` returns 0) this function can be used within a condition to not create the resource at all.

 e.g: